MoeeAbdul/README/README.md

 # Hello, I'm Moayad Abdul-Muhsen
 <a href="https://linkedin.com/in/moayadabdul/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent cybersecurity graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 I am a highly ambitious and team oriented cybersecurity analyst.
 I use my creativity and strong analytical skills to identify and diagnose security problems.
 I communicate the necessary solutions to keep business operations and their valued customers safe from threats, risks, and vulnerabilities.
 I actively research IT trends to remain alert and informed about potential threats.